jdpaterson/jubuntu/README.md

 The first time you run the container this will be empty, run `ssh-keygen`, then this volume will persist and ssh-keys will be loaded for future runs of jubuntu (or any other container that wants to use the keys):

 `-v ssh_jub:/root/.ssh`

+## Thoughts/Recommendations?

+Please add an issue to the Github repo.

+Happy coding!